BUILDING A NEW PERSON

 Do not lie to each other, since you have taken off your old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator.
 (Colossians 3:9,10)

 Notice that it is our responsibility to take off the old man and put on the new man.
-God does not do it all for us; but we do have to have the help of Christ if we are to do our part effectively.
+God does not do it all for us, but we need the help of Christ if we are to do our part effectively.

 We see then that part of the program of building a new person consists of us confessing and turning away from our sin, as Jesus helps us.
 No person who does not submit to the cleansing work of the Spirit of God is a candidate for membership in the royal priesthood.
 He or she will not enter the Kingdom, as Paul taught us.